ssbc/ssb-subset-replication-spec/README.md

 [msg1, ...]
 ```

-### query language
+### Query language

+Shortname: ssb-ql-1

 Here we define a mini query language that can be used to specify a
 subset of data.
 The goal of this format is to be easy to parse and
-also be restrictive in the number of operations supported, to limit
+also be restrictive in the number of operations supported to make it
-the attack surface.
+easier to map to indexes and to limit the attack surface.

 The query uses an object notation for operators that looks very
 similar to JSON.
 The objects contains two keys: `op` the name of the
-operation and `data` used for this operation.
+operation and `data` used for the operation.
 Data can take various
 forms depending on the operation.

-Supported operators:
+Base operators:

 ```
 | op | data |